 Find additional information on Iowa’s Position on Disability Categories here.

 Iowa Performance Domains

-In Iowa, the assessment areas for the comprehensive evaluation can be summarized within seven performance domains that represent the areas of skills and functions that are inherent in the thirteen federally designated disability categories.
+In Iowa, the assessment areas for the comprehensive evaluation can be summarized within eight performance domains that represent the areas of skills and functions that are inherent in the 13 federally designated disability categories.
 These domains assure that all children who have disabilities are identified and provide a framework for consideration of the child’s need for special education.

 Everyday living skills (e.g., dressing, eating, toileting), work skills, or school functioning skills (e.g., meeting timelines, organization of materials, engagement and persistence) that a child learns in the process of adapting to his or her surroundings.